 Once we get the eggs back into the laboratory they are placed into new culture media and are placed into the incubator.
 We also need to process the sperm sample that we are going to be using for the insemination later that day.
 We can either use a sperm sample from the male partner, if applicable and medically suitable, or donor sperm.
 Regardless of the source, the sample will be processed to remove all the seminal plasma and to concentrate the motile sperm.
-On occasion we can use a frozen sample; the process is very similar in that the sample is washed, this time to remove the cryoprotectants as well as the seminal plasma.
+We can use both fresh or frozen sperm, however, the freezing process is quite harmful to sperm so we always encourage the use of a fresh sample whenever possible.

 The insemination procedure is carried out during the afternoon – timed to take place 6-8 hours after the scheduled retrieval start time.
 There are two different methods that can be used to inseminate the eggs, and the decision of which to use is dependent on the quality of the semen sample and also the couple’s history.
 For the most part, we will have made the decision prior to the cycle as to which method we will be using, either conventional IVF when the sperm is simply added to the dish with the eggs, or Intra Cytoplasmic Sperm Injection (ICSI) where individual sperm are injected into each egg.

 The morning after the egg retrieval (Day 1) is when we check the eggs to see which ones have fertilized, and you will be given a call that morning to update you about the status.
 After this point the embryos are left in the incubator, evaluated at specific times and moved into fresh culture media as their developmental requirements change.

-The embryos will be grown in the incubators until day 5 or 6 of development.
+The embryos will be grown in the incubators until day 5, 6, or 7 of development.
 The length of time can vary depending on how fast the embryos develop.
 This allows biology to filter out which embryos are more likely to be normal.
-In other words, a higher proportion of day 5/6 embryos will go on to be a successful pregnancy than earlier stage embryos.
+In other words, a higher proportion of day 5, 6, or 7 embryos will go on to be a successful pregnancy than earlier stage embryos.